OpenDataLiteracy/jksn-2017/CityOfSeattle-PoC/README.md

          - Rebuild as reusable system

       - [Search Engine](#tfidf)
-         - Create working concept of tfidf for a set of transcripts **_current: 31 August 2017_**
+         - Create working concept of tfidf for a set of transcripts
          - Build system to scale for larger audio files
          - Attach agenda information to scoring algorithm
          - Attach body, date, etc. information to scoring algorithm
-         - Attach synonyms and common replacements of high score attributes to scoring algorithm
+         - Attach synonyms and common replacements of high score attributes to scoring algorithm **_need to find better implementation_**
          - Create search functionality from user input
-         - Add Levenschtein Edit Distance to user input on search
+         - Add Levenschtein Edit Distance to user input on search **_current: 4 September 2017_**
          - Fix bugs and finalize search
          - Rebuild as reusable system